aarthygit27/claudia-pipeline/salesforce_configs/metadata_configurations/README.md

 # Named credentials

-Named credentials **cannot** be changed with REST API, so Robot Framework implementation required.
+Named credentials **cannot** be changed with REST API, so Robot Framework implementation required. `config_parser` and `robot_tests` must be appended to pythonpath before running.

-1. Run `robot named_credentials.robot`
+1. Run `robot -P ../../robot_tests -P ../../config named_credentials.robot`
 2. Check the final screenshot to see if the named credentials are set correctly.